An Additivity theorem for cobordism categories: The B okstedt--Madsen delooping

 The $d$-dimensional $j$-tuple cobordism category of $\cor k$-manifolds $\cob_{d, \cor k}^j$ is defined as follows: Let $\vec p=(p_1, \dots, p_j)$, $\vec p \leq \vec 1$, and denote by $\ell$ the number of 0-entries of $\vec p$.
 An element of $(\cob_d^j)_{\vec p}$ is defined to be a collection of real numbers $a_1, \dots, a_j$, such that for all $n\in \{1,\dots, j\}$ we have

 together with a subset

 which is a neatly embedded compact $(d-\ell)$-dimensional submanifold.
-Source and target map, in the $n$-th direction, are given by restricting to $0$ and $a_n$, respectively, in the $n$-th coordinate of the product, and by setting the value of $a_n$ to be 0.
+The differentials $d_0$ and $d_1$, in the $n$-th simplicial direction, are given by restricting to $0$ and $a_n$, respectively, in the $n$-th coordinate of the product, and by setting the value of $a_n$ to be 0.
 Composition in the $n$-th direction is given by stacking in the $n$-th coordinate and adding the $n$-th real numbers.

 Again, instead of defining a topology, we view this as the set of 0-simplices of a simplicial object in $j$-tuple categories, and geometrically realize this simplicial object.
 The details are just as above.